jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (4) Subject to subsection (3), an inspector or authorised person exercising the powers of entry and inspection conferred by subsection (1)(a) and (b) may use such force in going on, into, or under, the place concerned (whether by breaking down a door or otherwise), or in breaking open anything in the place, as is reasonable in the circumstances.

 ### 110 Warrant to inspect dwellinghouse, marae, etc
-(1) A District Court Judge, a Justice of the Peace, a Community Magistrate, or a Registrar (not being a constable) may, on the written application of an inspector or authorised person made on oath, issue a warrant in the prescribed form authorising the inspector or authorised person to enter and inspect the dwellinghouse, marae, or building associated with a marae specified in the application.
+(1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may, on an application made in the manner provided by subpart 3 of Part 4 of that Act by an inspector or authorised person, issue a warrant authorising the inspector or authorised person to enter and inspect the dwellinghouse, marae, or building associated with a marae specified in the application.
-(2) Such a warrant may be issued only if the Judge, Justice, Magistrate, or Registrar is satisfied that there is reasonable ground for believing that—
-  (a) there is, on or in the place (being a dwellinghouse, marae, or building associated with a marae) specified in the application, any pest, pest agent, unwanted organism, unauthorised goods, or risk goods; or
+(2) Such a warrant may be issued only if the issuing officer is satisfied that there is reasonable ground for believing that— (a) there is, on or in the place (being a dwellinghouse, marae, or building associated with a marae) specified in the application, any pest, pest agent, unwanted organism, unauthorised goods, or risk goods; or
   (b) an activity that is regulated by or under the Act is being carried out on or in the place (being a dwellinghouse, marae, or building associated with a marae) specified in the application.
 (3) Such a warrant—
   (a) authorises the inspector or authorised person to enter and inspect the place concerned on 1 occasion within 14 days of the issue of the warrant; and
   (b) may be unconditional or subject to conditions.
+(4) The provisions of subparts 1, 3, 7, 9, and 10 of Part 4 of the Search and Surveillance Act 2012 apply.

 ### 111 Entry in respect of offences
-(1) Subject to subsection (2), a District Court Judge, a Justice of the Peace, a Community Magistrate, or a Registrar (not being a constable), who, on the written application (made on oath) of an inspector or authorised person, is satisfied that there is reasonable ground for believing that there is on or in any place specified in the application any thing—may issue, unconditionally or subject to conditions, a warrant (in the prescribed form) authorising the entry and search of the place, at any reasonable time on 1 occasion within 14 days of the issue of the warrant.
+(1) Subject to subsection (2), an issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who, on an application (made in the manner provided by subpart 3 of Part 4 of that Act) by an inspector or authorised person, is satisfied that there is reasonable ground for believing that there is on or in any place specified in the application any thing—may issue, unconditionally or subject to conditions, a warrant (in the prescribed form) authorising the entry and search of the place, at any reasonable time on 1 occasion within 14 days of the issue of the warrant.
   (a) in respect of which an offence against this Act punishable by imprisonment has been or may have been committed; or (b) that is or may be evidence of the commission of an offence against this Act punishable by imprisonment; or (c) that is intended to be used for the commission of an offence against this Act punishable by imprisonment,—